-Procedure Disaster Reserve (PRO 12/2014)
+Procedure Disaster Reserve (PRO 07/2022)

-Application Applies to all new injury claims on or after the effective date.
+Application Applies to all injury claims on or after the effective date.

-Purpose To establish guidelines for the Disaster Reserve.
+Purpose To establish guidelines for determining if a situation could be considered a disaster and charging claims costs to the Disaster Reserve.